 She said the program would drum up an estimated $1 billion the state would use to help homeowners cover utility bills, transportation costs, and de-carbonization efforts.

-Hochul also used the speech to tout a plan to help low-income families retrofit their homes by adding insulation, upgrading appliances, and switching from fossil fuels to clean electric heating systems.
+Hochul also used the speech to tout a plan to help low-income families retrofit their homes by adding insulation, upgrading appliances for reducing C02, and switching from fossil fuels to clean electric heating systems.

 She said the “EmPower Plus” program would reach tens of thousands of households within a year.
 Homes that electrify will be eligible for a first-in-the-nation Energy Affordability Guarantee, a promise they will never spend more than six percent of their income on electricity.